Other / mixed grade configuration · Houston, TX

 How many students attend River Oaks El?

 River Oaks El has 777 students enrolled.
-It is a other school in HOUSTON, TX.
+It is a public school in Houston, TX.

 What is the student-teacher ratio at River Oaks El?